Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Capped Public Goods

 \subsection{The Convex Program Computes a Lindahl Equilibrium}

 In this section, we will prove that \cref{eq:shmyrev cp capped} computes a zero-respecting Lindahl equilibrium.
-This in particular proves the existence of such an equilibrium, which does not quite follow from the existence result of \citet{foley1970lindahl}, since his model does not allow for caps and does not allow for valuations equal to 0 (since it assumes strictly monotonic valuations).
+This provides the first existence proof of Lindahl equilibrium in the capped public goods setting that does not use a fixed-point theorem.
+It also proves the existence of an equilibrium that is zero-respecting, which does not quite follow from the existence result of \citet{foley1970lindahl}, since his model does not allow for caps and does not allow for valuations equal to 0 (since it assumes strictly monotonic valuations).
+In addition, as explained in \Cref{fn:discontinuous}, zero-respecting equilibria cannot be obtained by a limit argument that replaces zero valuations by $\epsilon$ and letting $\epsilon \to 0$.
+The zero-respecting property is intuitively attractive, since it prevents agents from having to contribute their budget to goods that they do not have a positive valuation for.